 In most contracts, this is exactly what you want, because this will allow you to dynamically define in the converted contract whether you want a certain defined term to (always or never) be accompanied by an associated article.
 However, there are occasions when you want to force the use of a defined article, i.e. to convert “… the customer shall … “ into “… #+customer shall …”.

-To do so, you have to alt-click on the article.
+To do so, you have to alt-click (Option-click on Mac) on the article.
 You will notice that the article will then receive a pink background.
-Alt-click again on the article to remove the forced conversion into a defined article.
+Alt-click (Option-click on Mac) again on the article to remove the forced conversion into a defined article.